mister-vinster/ml-movies/readme.md

 }
 ```

-your userId be there in `mods` array if you creating the post & you can add multiple userId to make them as post-mod
+your userId be there in `mods` array if you creating the post & you can add multiple userId to make them as moderator to this post

-`movies` array accept multiple movie object in which `id` & `title` are mandatory
+`movies` array accept multiple movie object in which `id` & `title` are mandatory which is useful - one post weekly

 | prop | description |